hoppermann/ios-msg-export/README.md

 iOS message export
 ==================

-This small java application can export messages from a iOS backup.
+This small java application can export messages from a iOS 10 backup.
 Unfortunately, you have to have an unencrypted backup for reading the data.
-Also attached images will be exported.
+Also attached images will be included.

 The application does:
  - reads the contact database